johnpeart/johnpeart.github.io/src/posts/blogpost/2023-05-01-eurovision-first-listens.md

   semifinal-runningorder: 5
   final-runningorder: 2
   lyric: |
-    The doctor says there's nothing to be done, \
+    The doctor says there’s nothing to be done, \
     “Lost cause”, I saw him writing!
   commentary: |
     In this entry, we have something obviously and recognisably from Portugal – sung in Portuguese, and with stereotyped instrumentation.
 It’s also obviously *not* Portuguese too.
 It has a vague *chanson* vibe to it; reminiscent of the wildly popular French entry, “Voilà”, from 2021.